 This cool Soroban would make a nice gift for anybody who likes mathematics or antique stuff.
 With painted wood frame, the abacus is durable and colorfast.
 Brown and Black painted plastic beads make it sophisticated and full of collection value.

 As we have seen on tutorials, each lower bead worth 1 and the upper worth 5.
-Learn a soroban by using your hand may speed up the learning process and even more firm.
+Learn it by using your hand may speed up the learning process and even more firm.

 Calculating on an abacus approach has proven benefits to enhance the development of human brain power.
 The mental abacus method has a clear advantage to keep the mind vibrant, this is not only for children but for adults, too.

-When you get tired of learning a soroban, take a break and you can shake it as you wish.
-You can even dance with a soroban, why not?
+When you get tired of learning of it, take a break and you can shake it as you wish.
+Just having it would add a nice vibe to your room.